Are There Birth Control Pills That Help with Acne?

 - Less chance of bone thinning

-It is always important to note that no brand of birth control pills protects against sexually transmitted diseases (STD’s), and thus you should use an appropriate barrier form of birth control (such as female or male condoms) to protect yourself against the spread of infections and diseases.
+It is always important to note that no brand of birth control pills protects against sexually transmitted diseases (STD’s), and thus you should use an appropriate barrier form of birth control (such as condoms) to protect yourself against the spread of infections and diseases.

 Birth control pills must be taken on a daily basis as prescribed to ensure the consistent release of hormones throughout a woman’s cycle.
 The side effects of birth control pills vary with each type and brand.

 There are two main types of birth control pills:

 Combination pills contain both of the hormones progestin and estrogen.

 Both of these hormones work together to lower the level of androgens (those nasty acne-activating hormones) in a woman’s body.

 Currently, there are only three brands of combination birth control pills for acne in women.
 In fact, doctors do not recommend progestin-only pills for the treatment of acne in women, as hormone pills that lack estrogen can exacerbate acne and make outbreaks worse.

 This variety of birth control pills is very common and is available in three main forms: